OVERVIEW

 - Publications: Compos.
 Sci.
 Technol.
 (2025), Smart Mater.
 Struct.
 (2020), Appl.
 Energy (2022), Energy Convers.
 Manag.
 (2022), Macromol.
 Res.
 (2020), Macromol.
 Res.
 (2019), Fibers Polym.
 (2019)

 Polymer hydrogels are emerging as versatile soft materials.
 Their high water content, tunable mechanical, electrical, and transport properties, biocompatibility, and ability to replicate extracellular matrix–like environments make them suitable for tissue engineering, soft robotics, flexible sensing, and energy-related systems.
 By engineering and processing hydrogels across multiple length scales, we harness this adaptability to create functionally programmed architectures.
-Through this approach, our group explores polymer hydrogels as key enabling materials driving innovation across biological, technological, and multifunctional engineering domains.
+Through this approach, our group explores polymer hydrogels as key enabling materials driving innovation across biological, mechanical, and multifunctional engineering domains.

 - Publications: Science (2024), Adv.
 Funct.
 Mater.
-(2025), Nat.
+(2026), Nat.
 Biotechnol.
 (2025), Sci.
 Adv.
 (2021), IEEE HPEC (2022)

-Movie; Juhyuk's BRIC talk.: Polymer-based tissue processing platform for human brain mapping.
+Movie; Juhyuk's BRIC talk: Polymer-based tissue processing platform for human brain mapping.

-- Publications: ACS Appl.
+- Publications: Small (In press), ACS Appl.
 Mater.
 Interfaces (2017), J. Mater.
 Chem.
 C (2017), Lab Chip (2018), Smart Mater.
 Struct.
 (2017)

-- Publications: Adv.
+- Publications: Compos.
+Part A (2026 #1), Compos.
+Part A (2026 #2).
+Adv.
 Mater.
 Technol.
 (2019), J. Sound Vib.
 (2017 #1), J. Sound Vib.
 (2017 #2), Mater.
 Des.
 (2018)

-5. Micro/Nanoarchitected Polymeric Metamaterials
+5. Polymeric Metamaterials

 Metamaterials are designed with unique micro/nanostructures that enable unprecedented control over effective medium properties, paving the way to control various mechanics in unprecedented manner.
 By harnessing the power of metamaterials, we can manipulate mechanical waves, heat transfer, viscous forces, and other dynamic behaviors with precision and efficiency.
 Our group is, in conjunction with the modern polymer engineering, unlocking realms of human imagination using novel metamaterials, exemplified by innovations like cloaking technology.